THEXN/TShock/Installation-instructions.md

 Next, download the API TShock runs on: [[http://dl.dropbox.com/u/29760911/TerrariaServerAPI.rar]]

 Once downloaded, copy an existing version of TerrariaServer (1.0.5) into the folder, along with the patcher.
-Run the patcher, and proceed to the next step.
+Run the patcher as an Administrator (Right click then Run as Administrator), and proceed to the next step.

 ## Install
 In the new folder you have made, run TerrariaServer.exe, It will automatically create all the necessary files/folders on startup.